 In the past, my “founder title” has been limited to services companies.
 Some grew to be larger than myself, some were just a way to bill for consulting – a term I now try to avoid.
 But sometimes when I’ve added a “partner” without a board, I’ve created a nightmare scenario.

 If you have an employee who is not doing their job, you talk with them about it, and if need be you fire them.
 The perhaps overly ’80’s action movie saying is “Lead, follow, or stay out of the way”.
 With a partner, often it takes more steps to fire them, without a board those steps are often unclear, or costly.

 Scenario: You and a partner run a small services business, with revenue from clients.
 Your partner has taken to working less, and their work product is of poorer quality.
 You cannot just fire your partner, and since you don’t even have a board to go to, you are in a marriage that no longer works.
 Some options exist, but many have a possibility of lawsuits.
-The most likely case is you have to buy our your partner for a multiple of EBITDA.
+The most likely case is you have to buy out your partner for a multiple of EBITDA.
 This is a rock and a hard place.

-I recently had an amicable parting of the ways with a former partner in Push ROI.
-Part of the reason is that the company is pivoting away from service and towards SaaS.
+I recently had an reasonable amicable parting of the ways with a former partner in Push ROI.
+Part of the reason is that the company is working on pivoting away from service and towards SaaS.
 But even with a non hostile breakup, getting all accounts turned over, and names off of everything takes time, under even the best case scenario.
 If you have to deal with animosity, and even litigation it may just be faster to start a new firm.